 Getting Started with Loyalty Programs

-Loyalty programs let customers store points on the digital cards earned by meeting program rules.
-Besides managing loyalty cards and program rules, Voucherify provides a rewards catalog and omnichannel notifications system to provide a fully gamified experience to your customers.
+Loyalty programs let customers store points on digital cards.
+These points are earned by meeting program rules.
+Besides managing loyalty cards and program rules, Voucherify provides a rewards catalog and an omni-channel notifications system to provide a fully gamified experience to your customers.

 This article will guide you through key concepts and definitions of loyalty campaigns in Voucherify.